3D-Herschel: Constraining Dust Emission with Panchromatic Modeling of 3D-HST Galaxies: Changes in Inferred Parameters for Galaxies with Significant Herschel Detections

-Preliminary tests in Appendix C of \citet{Leja2017} measured dust emission parameters for 26 Herschel-imaged galaxies to motivate {\fontfamily{qcr}\selectfont Prospector} SED fitting without FIR data.
-In that study, tight priors reproduced Herschel observations most effectively, with an average $U_{\mathrm{min}} \sim 1$.
-By contrast, our analysis finds that $U_{\mathrm{min}}$ is underestimated by a factor of $\sim$7 in such approaches, a discrepancy that may stem from the sample selection in \citet{Leja2017}.
-First, the 26 galaxies were chosen to be ``normal'' $\mathrm{L}^*$ star-forming disks from the Kingfish survey \citep{Kennicutt2011}, and are all at z $<$ 0.05, creating significant selection effects unrepresentative of our four-field wide study.

-The characteristic dust temperature of a galaxy depends on multiple factors -- including star formation activity, stellar population age, and the broader galaxy environment (e.g., the presence of AGNs \citealp{SomervilleDave2015}) -- and underestimating the minimum starlight intensity risks skewing our understanding of dust composition and its role in galaxy evolution.
+The characteristic dust temperature of a galaxy depends on multiple factors -- including star formation activity, stellar population age, and the broader galaxy environment (e.g., the presence of AGNs \citealp{SomervilleDave2015}).
 Given the low resolution and shallow depth of Herschel imaging, this result requires validation with higher-resolution facilities such as ALMA or with next-generation FIR facilities such as PRIMA \citep{Carpenter2020, Moullet2023}.